How Long Do Cookies Last?

 How to store Cookies to extend their shelf life?

 Cookies should be stored in a tightly closed container or wrapped with plastic wrap to keep out air and other contaminants.
 For a long-term option, you can freeze your cookies while preserving their taste if you use an air-tight freezer safe container.
-Try microwaving them briefly before eating.
+After freezing, try microwaving them very briefly before eating for a close replication of that just baked taste.

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.